Fatal Road Accident Claims *

 - Stepbrother or Stepsister

-If you have had the traumatic experience of losing a loved one and think it may have been caused by the wrongful act of another person you might be able to qualify to seek a legal remedy for the error *.
+If you have had experience of losing a loved one and think it may have been caused by the wrongful act of another person.
+You may be able to qualify to seek a legal remedy for the error *.

 The legislation allows a claim to be brought under the following three headings.